fsciortino/Aurora/docs/tutorial.rst

 Here's an example of how you could load a SOLPS-ITER run and do some useful plots:

 .. literalinclude:: ../examples/solps_example.py

-This example is loading a SOLPS-ITER result for an ITER scenario (described in `this paper <>_` and `this paper<>_`).
-Note that this data is not distributed with Aurora!
+This example is loading a SOLPS-ITER result for an ITER scenario (described in `this paper <https://doi.org/10.1016/j.nme.2019.100696>_` and `this paper <https://arxiv.org/abs/2106.04528>_`).
+Note that these data are not distributed with Aurora!
 You must have the output of a SOLPS-ITER run available to you in order to try out these Aurora capabilities.

 The example above should give the following 2 figures.